miguellealw/UFS-app/README.md

-# View Database Data in Client
+# View Database Data
 1. Get a database client like [TablePlus](https://www.tableplus.io/) or [SQLite browser](https://sqlitebrowser.org/)
-2. Open app and create a user or perform other DB interaction
+2. Open the app in an emulator and create a user or perform other DB interaction
 3. Open Device File Controller in Android Studio
 4. Go to `data > data > com.example.ufs > databases`
 5. Right click on `databases` folder and click `Synchronize` to make sure the databse file is updated.
 5. Right click on `ufs.db` file and `Save as`.
 Save to computer
-6. Open db file in database client downloaded in step 1
+6. Open the file `ufs.db` in database client downloaded in step 1

 ## If database is updated
 If data is added, edited or removed from the database through the app you will need to perform steps **2 - 6** above.